International Studies Program

 (University of Michigan)

-Associate Professor, Department of Political Science; Director, International Studies Program
+Professor, Department of Political Science; Director, International Studies Program

 The major in international studies requires a minimum of 33 credit hours, chosen from approved topical and area studies courses, plus satisfaction of a language competency requirement.
 Each student will prepare a program of study that includes course selections meeting the seven requirements below.
 Normally, no more than two courses taken for international studies credit may count simultaneously toward a minor or another major.
 Courses taken to satisfy the language competency requirement are exempted from this rule, and several international studies courses contribute to the completion of general education requirements.